Frequently Asked Questions about casa

 Our volunteers represent nearly every age group, ethnicity, profession, educational background and lifestyle there is.
 They are teachers, business professionals, healthcare workers, college students, stay at home moms, and retired persons.
 They are anywhere from 21 to over 70 years of age.
-Some have a high school education, while others have Ph.D.s and law degrees.
+Some have a high school education, while others have advanced degrees.
 In short, there is no typical CASA volunteer.
 However, the one thing all of our volunteers have in common is a genuine interest in the well being of the children we serve.
-A good advocate can communicate well verbally and in writing, is persistent and committed, and understands the significance and responsibility associated with their role as a CASA.
+A good advocate can communicate well verbally and in writing, has basic computer skills, is persistent and committed, and understands the significance and responsibility associated with their role.
 For an official list of requirements for our volunteer advocates, click here.

 Do I have time for this?

 A large percentage of our CASA volunteers (52%) work full time and find the CASA experience flexible enough to accommodate their schedules.
-Our volunteers spend, on average, between 1-2 hours per week during the life of a case.
-CASA volunteers do go to court several times a year, and occasionally attend meetings that take place during the workday; however, the majority of these meetings are set with plenty of advance notice.
-Many CASA volunteer duties – such as attending visits with the child, reading reports and records, and sending e-mails or placing calls to others involved in the case – can be done outside of regular work hours and on the volunteer’s own time.
+Our volunteers spend, on average, between 2-5 hours per week during the life of a case.
+CASA volunteers do go to court several times a year, and regularly attend family visits and occasional meetings that take place during the workday.
+The majority of these are set with ample advance notice.
+Many CASA volunteer duties – such as visiting with the child, reading reports and records, and sending e-mails — can be done outside of regular work hours and on the volunteer’s own time.

 Will I be safe?

 The safety of CASA volunteer advocates is one of our top priorities.
 To this end, each volunteer is assigned a staff Casework Supervisor who will serve as a source of support throughout the life of their case, and through the duration of their time at CASA.
 We never expect or encourage our volunteer advocates to participating in any activity that causes them to feel unsafe.